AHU-VRV/ECA-ShadowDetection/README.md

 # Robust Shadow Detection by Exploring Effective Shadow Contexts

-This repository contains Pytorch code for the paper titled [Robust Shadow Detection by Exploring Effective Shadow Contexts](https://drive.google.com/file/d/1gXgII1DL1XUDhrJYgUeYTbZ_JrXREe6Z/view) by  Xianyong Fang, et al. at ACM Multimedia 2021.
+This repository contains Pytorch code for the paper titled [Robust Shadow Detection by Exploring Effective Shadow Contexts](https://drive.google.com/file/d/1gXgII1DL1XUDhrJYgUeYTbZ_JrXREe6Z/view) at ACM Multimedia 2021.

+In this article, we propose a novel end-to-end shadow detection method based on the encoder-decoder structure.
+Our key contribution is the integration of the regular deep feature with discrimative multi-scale features to fulfil robust shadow augmentation.
+This integration is obtained by a new module called Effective-Context Augmentation (ECA).

 ## Architecture